 Tacoma Art Museum (TAM) said that being chosen to receive the Benaroya gift was “like TAM won the Powerball,” and it’s easy to see why.
-With 225 pieces including studio glass art, paintings and sculptures from some of the biggest names in those disciplines – many never having been on public display – it was a much-coveted gift that promises to turn into a much-heralded collection.
+With 225 pieces including studio glass art, paintings and sculptures from some of the biggest names in those disciplines – many never having been on public view – it is a treasured gift that promises to turn into a much-heralded collection.
 With this promised gift, TAM’s studio art glass collection becomes one of the top five in the nation.

-A selection of approximately 60 major works from the Benaroya Collection will go on display Oct.
-9 – April 23, 2017 in The Beauty of a Shared Passion: Highlights from the Rebecca and Jack Benaroya Collection.
-The selection includes iconic works by Northwestern and world-renowned artists including Dale Chihuly, Dan Dailey, Kyohei Fujita and Ginny Ruffner, among others.
+A selection of 65 major works from the Benaroya Collection will be on view from Oct.
+9, 2016 – April 23, 2017 in The Beauty of a Shared Passion: Highlights from the Rebecca and Jack Benaroya Collection.
+Visitors will see iconic works by Northwestern and world-renowned artists including Dale Chihuly, Dan Dailey, Kyohei Fujita and Ginny Ruffner, among others.

 This preview is an exciting opportunity for the art-loving public to get a glimpse of what has until recently been a private collection, but it’s really just the tip of the iceberg.
-The full gift from Becky and Jack Benaroya goes beyond the artwork to include the things that will make the gift a long-lasting favorite for generations of future patrons to enjoy as well.
-That includes funding for a new wing to permanently house the collection, an endowment for the collection’s upkeep and funds to hire a curator for the collection.
+This is really a gift to the community.
+Mrs. Benaroya went beyond the artwork to include support that will make the gift a long-lasting favorite for future generations to enjoy as well.
+She provided approximately $14 million for a new wing to permanently house the collection, an endowment for the collection’s upkeep and funds to hire a curator for the collection.
 This is indeed a gift that skyrockets TAM into the company of the most elite museums in the United States in terms of glass art.